Is Silicone Safe?

 Silicone refers to a synthetic polymer made up of oxygen, hydrogen, silicon, and carbon.
 Not to be confused with silicon that is a natural element and metalloid, silicone is artificial and made with different ingredients where silicon is one of the ingredients.
 Silicone is used in toys, adhesives, and implants due to low toxicity.
 The Federal Drug Administration of USA labels silicone as Generally Regarded as Safe (GRAS).
 Although tagged as generally safe by a number of government food and drug agencies, silicone still brings up a question – Is Silicone Safe?
 Let’s find out.

 A Little Info About Food Grade Silicone

-According to some websites that promote silicone cooking wares it features benefits such as resistance to stain, odor, high temperature, scratch, hypoallergenic and hygienic.
-Silicone is inert that means it does not leach with other chemicals that means any part of the material dissolves or mixes with the liquid.
+According to some websites that promote silicone cooking wares it features benefits such as resistance to stain, odor, high temperature, scratch, hypoallergenic, and hygienic.
+Silicone is inert which means it does not leach with other chemicals that means any part of the material dissolves or mixes with the liquid.

 How Safe Is Silicone

 Silicone is safe for cooking (based on other internet sources)

 - Several internet resources tell that silicone is more environmentally friendly than plastic.